Cray-HPE/docs-csm/introduction/deprecated_features/CAPMC_Deprecation_Notice.md

 PCS.
 CAPMC is slated to be permanently removed from the system beginning with CSM 1.6.

+### Status of CAPMC in CSM 1.6

+CAPMC was deprecated in CSM 1.5 and intended to be removed from CSM 1.6.
+The decision was made to not remove it in CSM 1.6 so that existing dependencies that have not yet transitioned to PCS do not break.
+Support for CAPMC however, is removed starting in CSM 1.6.
+We encourage everyone to transition to PCS as soon as possible.

 ### Deprecated Features in CSM 1.5

 CAPMC has been end-of-life since the CSM 1.3 release.
 The remaining APIs and CLI commands